 The Agency Board legally adopts the budget by resolution before July 1.
 The resolution establishes appropriations for each fund and expenditures cannot legally exceed these appropriations.
-The level of control established by the resolution for each fund is the object group level (i.e. personal services, materials and services, capital outlay, and other expenditures).
+The level of control established by the resolution for each fund is the object group level (i.e., personal services, materials and services, capital outlay, and other expenditures).
 Appropriations lapse at the end of the year.

 The Agency Board may change the budget throughout the year by resolution and by adopting supplemental budgets as authorized by Oregon Revised Statutes.
-Unexpected additional resources may be added to the budget through the use of a supplemental budget.
-A supplemental budget requires hearings before the public, publications in newspapers and approval by the board.
+Unexpected additional resources may be added to the budget using a supplemental budget.
+A supplemental budget requires hearings before the public, publications in newspapers, and approval by the board.
 Expenditure appropriations may not be legally over-expended except in the case of grant receipts that could not be reasonably estimated at the time the budget was adopted, and for debt service on new debt issued during the budget year.

-3. CASH AND INVESTMENTS:
+CASH AND INVESTMENTS:

-For discussion of deposit and investment policies and other related information, see Note 1.E.
+For a discussion of deposit and investment policies and other related information, see Cash and Investments note under the Summary of Significant Accounting Policies.

 The Agency follows the practice of aggregating the cash assets of various funds to maximize cash management efficiency and returns.
 Various restrictions on deposits and investments are imposed by state statutes.
-These restrictions are summarized at Note 1.E.
+These restrictions are summarized in Cash and Investment note under the Summary of Significant Account Policies.

-Investments, including amounts held in pool cash and investments are stated at fair value.
+Investments, including amounts held in pool cash and investments, are stated at fair value.
 In accordance with Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, investments with a remaining maturity of more than one year at the time of purchase are stated at fair value.
 Fair value is determined at the quoted market prices, if available; otherwise, the fair value is estimated based on the amount at which the investment could be exchanged in a current transaction between willing parties, other than a forced liquidation sale.
 Investments in the State of Oregon Local Government Investment Pool (LGIP) are stated at fair value.

-3. CASH AND INVESTMENTS (CONT.):
+CASH AND INVESTMENTS (CONT.):